CBVE-FM

 CBVE-FM is a Canadian radio station, which broadcasts the programming of the CBC Radio One network at 104.7 FM in Quebec City, Quebec.
 The station's main transmitter is located at Mount Bélair.
 Its studios are co-located with its francophone sister stations on Rue St-Jean in Downtown Quebec City.

 CBVE is the originating station for all CBC Radio One transmitters in Quebec outside Montreal and the Outaouais.
 Together, they are known as the Quebec Community Network, with a special mandate to provide service to the province's anglophone minority.

 Although it is a semi-satellite of CBME-FM in Montreal, most of the station's operations are in Quebec City except for master control, which is based at the Canadian Broadcasting Centre in Toronto.

 History

 The station was launched in 1976.
 Prior to its launch, CBC Radio programming was aired on private affiliate CFOM.
 Following CFOM's shutdown as a commercial station in late 1975, the CBC directly acquired the station and kept it in operation until the FM signal was launched.

 The station was originally a rebroadcaster of CBM in Montreal (now CBME-FM).
-In 1994, however, it was granted a separate license.
+In 1994, however, it was granted a separate licence.
 At the same time, all but one of CBM's rebroadcasters were transferred to CBVE.

 The call sign CBME was formerly used for a low-power AM repeater in La Tuque which changed to CBVE-1.